 El Jakedo Cactus Garden, 550 Rocky Cutting Rd, Welcome Bay, parking for a bus or for the mobility impaired.
 A display garden of cacti and succulents and a nursery (all on flat ground).
 Open by arrangement only; entry charge.
 Phone 07-544 1178 or email.

 Katikati Bird Gardens, end of Walker Rd East, signposted off SH2.
 Entry charge.

 Looking Glass Garden, Quarry Rd, Te Puke, signposted off SH2.
-Gael Blaymires began developing her 8ha garden that ranges up hill and down dale in 1987.
+Gael Blaymires began developing her 8ha garden that ranges up hill and down dale in 1987 (she sold to new owners in 2015).
 The results are spectacular and the garden is punctuated with sculptures, most by Papamoa artist Peter Cramond, and whimsical installations.
 Entry charge.
-2015: The property is on the market so not sure how much longer this will be open.

 McLaren Falls Park, McLaren Falls Rd, signposted off SH29.
 An arboretum, the park is some 190ha and includes a cafe, camping area, lake and walking tracks.
 Free entry.